Adarsh-Kumar001/BridgeLabz-Training-AMTPL/README.md

 # 28/11/25

 - Studies about sorting with C#
-- Multiple aorting algorithms like buuble sort, merge sort, insertion sort..
+- Multiple aorting algorithms like bubble sort, merge sort, insertion sort..

+# 29/11/25

+- Studied collections in detail